gustavo-m-freitas/finance-forecasting-analytics-platform/README.md

 The platform integrates several layers of financial analytics:

-Financial Modeling → Data Warehouse → Python Automation → Forecasting → BI Dashboards
+**Financial Modeling → Data Warehouse → Python Automation → Forecasting → BI Dashboards → Streamlit Application**

 The objective is to demonstrate how financial data can be transformed into structured analytical pipelines capable of supporting **forecasting, planning, and executive decision-making.**